 How many credits can a student take outside of the MBA Program?

 Up to 10 of the required 57 credits in the Ross Full-Time MBA Program may be taken through other graduate programs at the Ann Arbor campus.

 Ross offers an Executive MBA Program for candidates with progressive management and supervisory experience.
 Candidates typically have 10 or more years of experience.
 Refer to the Executive MBA Program website for further details.

 Ross will keep GMAT/GRE scores on file for two years.
 Test scores are valid for five years from the date you took the test to the deadline date when you apply; scores more than five years old are not acceptable.
 We encourage you to take the GMAT/GRE no later than one month prior to the application deadline, and preferably earlier.
 You can self-report test scores on the application.

 Should I apply using The Consortium application?

-I am a college senior.
-Can I apply to the MBA Program?
+Can I apply to the Ross MBA Program as a college senior?
 Does Ross admit students straight out of undergrad?

 How much work experience do I need before I can apply?

 We do not require a specific number of years of work experience prior to entering the Ross MBA program, but almost all incoming Ross students have worked for at least 2 years.
 The average Ross student enters the MBA program with 5 years of work experience.

 That said, we evaluate work experience not in terms of quantity, but in terms of quality.
 We examine the impact you have had on your organization and the leadership qualities you have demonstrated.
 We consider the range of stories and experiences you will be able to share with our classmates.
 If you have limited work experience, you should demonstrate on your application why it is the right time to pursue an MBA, and what you will be able to contribute to the Ross community.